Community Outreach

 Pediatric dentistry faculty, residents and staff provide dental care to low-income and disabled patients at:

-The College of Dentistry has established ongoing partnerships with Universidad San Francisco de Quito (USFQ) in Quito, Ecuador and Universidad Catolica Nordestana (UCNE) in San Francisco de Macorís, Dominican Republic, to sponsor international service trips and student exchanges.
-During college breaks, dental students travel to provide much-needed oral care to underserved patients in these countries and other locations.
+The College of Dentistry has established ongoing partnerships in the Bahamas, the Dominican Republic, Ecuador, Guatemala, Cuba and Jamaica to sponsor international service trips and student exchanges.
+During college breaks, dental students travel to provide much-needed oral care to underserved patients with treatment including extractions, temporary and permanent restorations, silver diamine fluoride applications, fluoride varnish and oral hygiene instructions.

 Education